THE GOOD:

 Another observation I noticed, instead of being told that we should work towards having the Church come out from condemnation as well as individually work out our salvation with fear and trembing (Phillippians 2:2:13), We were reassured, and were given the Lord's loving approval for what we have done.
 Excerpt from this talk:

 "Joseph Smith received the keys of the Priesthood which have been passed on to President Thomas S Monson who exercises them today.
 I so testify, in the name of Jesus Christ.
-Amen. "
+Amen. "and this:

 "President Monson, you are indeed the Lord's Prophet."